KoriKosmos/ioq3-sgx-FYP/diary.md

 # Project Diary

 ## 2025-02-25
-**Note**: Took the past week off for "half-term/reading week" to visit and spend time with my dad in Wales.
+**Note**: Took the past week off for "half-term/reading week" to visit and spend time with my dad in Wales, away from my development environment.

 ---